francosalvucci14/francosalvucci14.github.io/aboutme/index.md

 Hi, I'm Salvucci Franco.
 I am a student of the Faculty of Computer Science at Tor Vergata University

-I have always been passionate about the world of programming and information technology in general (both on the software and hardware side, but more so on software :))
+I have always been passionate about the world of programming and information technology in general (both on the software and hardware side, but more so on software :smile:)

 I love experimenting with new technologies (like this one here, aka Hugo) and always try new design/programming/etc challenges...